 We must consider that remaining in a seated position for much of the day could result in the child developing pressure sores and other types of discomfort.
 Allowing the child to use a stander will alleviate any pressure and keep them feeling more comfortable.
 If the child suffers from painful conditions such as scoliosis, standing can help to relieve some of their discomfort and allow them to move freely and more importantly, safely.
 These devices are designed to fully support them child, so, as opposed to standing unaided, there is far less risk of accidents and injuries.

-Earlier, we discussed that there are different types of paediatric standers.
-The unique needs of each child will determine the type of standing aid that will suit them best.
+standers.
+The unique needs of each child will determine the type of pediatric standing aid that will suit them best.

 If a child has a good amount of control over the head and upper body, then a sit-to-stand stander may be suitable for them.
 This type of stander allows for sit to stand transfers to take place safely and easily.
 They will also aid in making stand to sit transfers.